StreamCo/cloud-coding-challenge/README.md

 Basic Goals
 ==========

-* Using AWS (EC2), automate the deployment of secure, publicly available HA Load-Balanced Web Servers that return a ‘Hello World’ page.
-Please refrain from using Elastic Beanstalk or OpsWorks.
+* Using AWS (EC2 and Cloudformation), automate the deployment of secure, publicly available HA Load-Balanced Web Servers that return a ‘Hello World’ page.
 * Answer the question: "How would you further automate the management of the infrastructure?"